-- 1. All claims, disputes and controversies arising out of, relating to or in any way associated with an employee's employment by the Company or the termination of that employment shall be submitted to final and binding arbitration. - 2.
-The Company and employee, voluntarily and with full understanding, waive any and all rights to have any such arbitrable claims or disputes heard or adjudicated in any other type of forum, including without limitation, the right to a trial in court.
-Examples of such disputes or claims, which must be resolved through arbitration, rather than a court proceeding, include, but are not limited to, wage, hour and benefit claims; contract claims; claims for wrongful termination; defamation; discrimination and harassment, and any other claim that is related with federal or state statutes or other claim, of whatever type related to employment.
-Workers' compensation unemployment benefits claims are excluded from this agreement. - 3.
-To the extent permitted by law, Employees waiver any right to file any class or representative claims addressing wages or other terms or conditions of employment in any forum.
+- 1. The Company and I agree that all claims, disputes and controversies arising out of, relating to or in any way associated with my employment by the Company or the termination of that employment must be submitted to final and binding arbitration according to the terms of this Agreement. - 2.
+The Company and I each voluntarily and with full knowledge, waive any and all of our rights to have any such arbitrable claims or disputes heard or adjudicated in any other type of forum, including without limitation, each party's right to a trial in a court.
+Examples of such disputes or claims which must be resolved through arbitration, rather than a court proceeding, include, but are not limited to, wage, hour and benefit claims; contract claims; personal injury claims; tort claims; claims for wrongful termination; defamation; discrimination and harassment, and any other similar state or federal statute insurance election form.
+Additionally, the packet included a statement of the company's sexual harassment policy and worker compensation information which employees were allowed to retain.